gcornella/gcornella/README.md

 I am a Robotics Engineer
 --------------------

-I have a M.S.
+I have a Ph.D. in Mechanical Engineering by the University of California Irvine, and a M.S.
 Degree in Robotics and Automation by the UPC (Universitat Politècnica de Catalunya).
-As a student, I have conducted several projects from various specialities, being Computer Vision, Machine Learning and Robotics my preffered ones.
+As a student, I have conducted several projects from various specialities, being Wearables, Computer Vision, Machine Learning and Robotics my preffered ones.
 My main objective/motivation is to create extraordinary prototypes by interconnecting Hardware and Software, which can be combined in order to improve one's life.

-*   🌍  I'm based in Barcelona.
+*   🌍  I'm based in Irvine, US.
 *   ✉️  You can contact me at [gcornella15@gmail.com](mailto:gcornella15@gmail.com)
 *   🚀  I'm a prototype builder.
 *   🧠  I'm always learning new programming languages.